-This appliance is equipped with a three-prong grounding plug (NEMA 5-15P) for your protection against shock hazard and should be plugged directly into a properly grounded socket.
+This appliance is equipped with a four-prong grounding plug (NEMA 14-50P) for your protection against shock hazard and should be plugged directly into a properly grounded socket.

-Do not under any circumstances cut or remove the third (ground) prong from the power plug.
+Do not under any circumstances cut or remove the fourth (ground) prong from the power plug.

 Only authorized replacement parts may be used in performing service on the range.
 Replacement parts are available from factory authorized parts distributors.
 Contact the nearest parts distributor in your area.